You just lost your job.

 Quick answers to help you understand what to expect and what to prioritize.

-No. You typically have 21 days to review it (45 days if you're over 40, under federal OWBPA rules).
-Use that time to understand the terms, and consider having an employment attorney review it — especially if it includes a non-compete or liability release.
-Lumeway can walk you through what to look for →
+No — you typically have 21 days to review it (45 days if you're over 40, under federal law).
+Use that time to understand the terms before signing anything.
+Your Lumeway dashboard walks you through exactly what to look for and when to involve an attorney.

 File through your state's unemployment office, usually online.
-Do this within the first week — most states have a one-week unpaid waiting period before benefits begin, so the sooner you file, the sooner you'll receive payment.
+Most states have a one-week unpaid waiting period, so the sooner you file, the sooner benefits start.
+Lumeway can walk you through the filing process step by step for your state.

-Yes, but being laid off generally qualifies you for benefits.
-Employers most commonly contest claims for employees who were fired for cause or who quit voluntarily.
+They can, but being laid off generally qualifies you for benefits.
 If your claim is denied, you have the right to appeal.
+Lumeway includes guidance on the appeals process for your state.

 Ready to find your